Gajraj-shekhawat/MTechZilla-1/README.md

 Tech stack: react, redux, thunk, CSS,

-description: You can simple enter your username of git and hit enter you will able to see your information. agian optimised with redux. for more deatils click on deployed Link.
+description: You can simply enter your username of git and hit enter you will be able to see your information. again optimised with redux. for more details click on deployed Link.